Dru89/unremarkable.dev/src/about.md

 </div>

 These days, I'm a bit more focused on web development.
-I'm a Staff Engineer and Tech Lead at [Stripe] working on [Connect].
+I'm a Senior Principal at [Disney] working on streaming.
 Outside of work, I like to write about Home Automation and obsess a bit over Apple products.

 When I'm not building things, I like cooking, watching TV, and spending time